Brie Bella: Other media

 The Bella Twins appeared in YouTuber iiSuperwomanii's video "When Someone Tries to Steal Your BFF" on March 2, 2017.

 On August 21, 2017, Brie and Nikki launched their own wine label called Belle Radici in collaboration with Hill Family Estates and Gauge Branding.

 On November 1, 2017, Brie and Nikki launched Birdiebee, a lifestyle intimates and activewear brand.
 The line includes transitional intimates, activewear, and loungewear aimed at "empowering and educating women through mirroring the twins' passion for life, strength, women's health and wellness, and fun."

 On January 28, 2019, Brie and Nikki launched Nicole + Brizee, a body and beauty line.

 On March 27, 2019, Brie and Nikki launched The Bellas Podcast with the Endeavor Audio Network.
 In October 2021, it was announced that the podcast had been acquired by Stitcher.
 In March 2023, the podcast was renamed The Nikki & Brie Show following their departure from WWE.

 In March 2020, Brie and Nikki released their memoir Incomparable.

 In 2021, Brie and Nikki launched another wine label called Bonita Bonita Wine.

 In 2021, Brie and Nikki launched their own baby gear collection in partnership with Colugo.
 Brie and Nikki also announced that they joined Colugo as investors and are now creative advisors.

 On March 2, 2023, Amazon Studios and ITV Entertainment announced that Brie and Nikki would co-host a brand new dating competition show, Twin Love, which would premiere that summer.

 The Bella Twins have appeared in twelve WWE video games.
-They made their in-game debut at WWE SmackDown vs. Raw 2010 and appeared in WWE SmackDown vs. Raw 2011, WWE '12 (DLC), WWE '13, WWE 2K14 (DLC), WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds and WWE 2K23.
+They made their in-game debut at WWE SmackDown vs. Raw 2010 and appeared in WWE SmackDown vs. Raw 2011, WWE '12 (DLC), WWE '13, WWE 2K14 (DLC), WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K23 and WWE 2K26 (DLC).

 Personal life

+In an interview with Hollywood Live, Brie revealed to have been in a relationship with Edward "Bear" Coover in high school until 2002, when he was killed by a drunk driver.
+She has a tattoo of bear claws as a tribute to him.

 In September 2013, she revealed her engagement to fellow professional wrestler Bryan Danielson.
 The couple married on April 11, 2014.
 Brie and her husband are both vegetarians.
 The couple have two children together.
 They have publicly discussed their vegetarian or vegan lifestyle as late as 2019.

 Brie and her sister Nikki are supporters of the NFL's Philadelphia Eagles.